Shelby Lynne: Early years

 Lynne appeared on TNN's country music show Nashville Now in 1987.
 She soon landed a recording contract with Epic Records.
 Her first recording for Epic was a duet with George Jones, "If I Could Bottle This Up", which became a top-50 hit in 1988.
 Epic teamed Lynne with producer Billy Sherrill for her 1989 debut album Sunrise.
 The follow-up, 1990's Tough All Over, took more of a mainstream country direction, and 1991's Soft Talk found Lynne moving into slick country pop.

 Lynne placed several songs on the country charts during this period, but none managed to break into the top 20.
-Critics generally regarded her as a promising talent, and she won the ACM's Top New Female Vocalist in 1991, beating the other two nominees Carlene Carter and Matraca Berg.
+Critics generally regarded her as a promising talent, and she won the Academy of Country Music Award for Top New Female Vocalist in 1991, beating the other two nominees Carlene Carter and Matraca Berg.

 However, she was tiring of the lack of control she was afforded over her image and musical direction.
 She split from Epic and signed with the smaller Morgan Creek label, debuting with 1993's Temptation, an exercise in Bob Wills-style Western swing and big band jazz.
 The label folded not long after, and she moved on to Magnatone for 1995's Restless, which marked a return to contemporary-style country.
 Afterward, Lynne disappeared from recording for several years.
 One notable project that she assisted on was Vince Gill's 1996 High Lonesome Sound album, where she provided background, harmony vocals on the song "You And You Alone".

 Vince Gill and Shelby Lynne performed the song at the 1997 CMA awards show.